Resource guarding Dog Training: Simple, effective training if your dog gets aggressive with food or toys

 What is Resource Guarding in dogs?

 Resource guarding is a natural instinct for dogs and most animals.
 As humans, we practice resource guarding.
-We don’t like it when people walk into your house and claim it for themselves.
+We don’t like it when people walk into our house and claim it for themselves.

-In the dog world, you’ve probably come across this in parks when a ball or a human with treats become the resource that dogs guard.
-At home, this may happen when feeding a dog and it means immediate danger to all humans or other dogs in the house.
+In the dog world, you’ve probably come across a dog acting aggressively in parks when it is guarding a ball or a human with treats.
+At home, this may happen when feeding a dog and it means immediate danger to all humans or dogs in the house.

-- The best scenarios would be if the dog chewing the resource deescalates by either ignoring the interruption or dropping the resource for the interrupter to pick up.
+- The best scenarios would be if the dog chewing the resource deescalates by either ignoring the interruption.
+Or by dropping the resource for the interrupter to pick up.

 - Alternatively, the interrupter could also calmly walk away and then there is no confrontation.

-- When the interrupter keeps barging in despite the warnings, it can result in a confrontation; interrupter is acting inappropriately.
-In other cases, the dog guarding the resource could be guilty of aggression if it escalates without giving any signaling indication (hair raised, growling etc) or waiting for an appropriate response from the interrupter.
+- When the interrupter keeps barging in despite the warnings, it can result in an aggressive dog confrontation.
+In this case the interrupter is acting inappropriately.
+In other cases, the dog guarding the resource could be guilty of aggression.
+This happens if it escalates without giving any signaling indication (hair raised, growling etc) or waiting for an appropriate response from the interrupter.

-Depending on the situation and the severity of resource guarding, we find there are 2 approaches that we try to use in the store.
+Depending on the situation and the severity of resource guarding, we find there are 2 approaches.
 Note that we are not certified dog trainers but have to make quick decisions to ensure dogs are not hurt.

 - The first thing is to identify who is being inappropriate.
-If your dog is a resource guarder and is being inappropriate, you need to either manage the situation by ensuring the trigger (toy, ball, stick) is not around during a play session.
+If your dog is a resource guarder or aggressive towards other dogs when there is food or toys and is being inappropriate, you need to either manage the situation by ensuring the trigger (toy, ball, stick) is not around during a play session.

 - The second approach regardless of whether it is the resource guarder’s fault is to modify the behaviour by trading something of perceived higher value than the resource your dog is guarding.

-- You could use their favourite treat (e.g. tripe seems to work very well although it smells awful) to trade.
+- You could use your dog’s favourite treat (e.g. tripe seems to work very well although it smells awful) to trade.

 - Start at home by trading higher-valued items with things your dog is less likely to guard.